 A few weeks ago, I was contacted by one of our readers.
-She was explaining how every article she reads about pregnancy and birth is about an expecting mom and her partner; how to have great sex, how to keep the romance alive, what he should pack in his daddy bag, how he can be most supportive and helpful, etc. But what about the women that DON’T have a loving and encouraging partner in their lives?
-What about the mothers that are separating or going through a divorce while pregnant?
-She herself is experiencing those very things…
+She explained how every article she reads about pregnancy and birth is about an expecting mom and her partner, how to have great sex, how to keep the romance alive, what he should pack in his daddy bag, how he can be most supportive and helpful, etc. But what about the women who DON’T have a loving and encouraging partner?
+What about the mothers who are separating or going through a divorce while pregnant and don’t have a partner?
+She is experiencing those very things…

 There are so many reasons why a new mom could be going through pregnancy and birth without a partner.
-Some moms know from the very beginning that they will be walking this path alone; others’ circumstances change during their pregnancy that results in their partner being absent.
+Some moms know from the beginning that they will be walking this path alone; others’ circumstances change during their pregnancy, resulting in their partner being absent.
 (Maybe the father needs to travel frequently for work, maybe he has passed away, he’s deployed, or perhaps you are parting ways.)

 1. Start Building Your Village